Rigidity of complete self-shrinkers whose tangent planes omit a nonempty set: Abstract

 \section{Abstract}

-In this paper we prove rigidity results for the sphere, the plane and the right circular cylinder as the only self-shrinkers satisfying a new geometric assumption, namely the union of all tangent affine submanifolds of a complete self-shrinker omits a non-empty set of the Euclidean space.
-This assumption lead us to a new class of submanifolds, different from those with polynomial volume growth or the proper ones (which was proved to be equivalent by Cheng and Zhou, see \cite{CZ}).
-In fact, in the last section, we present an example of a non proper surface whose tangent planes omit the interior of a right circular cylinder, which proves that these classes are distinct from each other.
+In this paper we prove rigidity results for the sphere, the plane and the right circular cylinder as the only self-shrinkers satisfying a classic geometric assumption, namely the union of all tangent affine submanifolds of a complete self-shrinker omits a non-empty set of the Euclidean space.
+This assumption lead us to a new class of submanifolds, different from those with polynomial volume growth or the proper ones.
+We also prove an analogous result for self-expanders.